Sofia (Battle Arena Toshinden): Appearances

-Sofia is a Russian introduced in the 1995 fighting game Battle Arena Toshinden.
+Sofia is a Russian fighter introduced in Battle Arena Toshinden.
 A former member of the KGB, she is skilled in magic and works as a private detective in Tokyo.
-She enters the fighting tournaments to follow clues regarding the secret society puppeteering the series' events, and learn more about her past.
+She enters the fighting tournaments to follow clues regarding the Secret Society puppeteering the series' events, and learn more about her past.
+She later discovers her memories are fabrications, manufactured by the Secret Society who experimented on her as a child until one of their members, her mother, intervened.
+She re-enters the tournament to discover the truth about her past.
+In Toshinden 3, she is asked by fellow character Ellis to locate the girl's father, Gaia, and in the process discovers the tournament's new organizers are creating cyborg assassins modeled after her.
+She appears in spinoff games related to the series, such as Battle Arena Nitoshinden, Puzzle Arena Toshinden, Toshinden Card Quest, and the Game Boy version of Battle Arena Toshinden developed by Betop.

+In terms of gameplay, she fights primarily with her whip.
+It is utilized in special moves such as Rattlesnake, which whips the opponent multiple times, or Call Me Queen, a move only usable at low health that causes her to spin with her whip around her, doing more damage the closer the opponent is to her.
+Meanwhile, attacks such as Aurora Revolution or Lover Shower rely on her kicks to connect, while Thunder Ring generates a circular and long traveling projectile and can be utilized mid-air to juggle the opponent.

 Outside of the games, Sofia also appears in the two audio-only CD dramas that act as continuations of the game's story, and the sequel OVA series.
 An additional, more comedic chapter titled 主役は誰なんだ編 (lit.
 "Who is the Lead Role?") was also released on cassette tape.
 In print media, anthology comic collections by various authors featuring the character were compiled in two separate books, one for the first and the other for the second game.

-She was originally voiced by Yoko Teppouzuka in Japanese, with Yumi Tōma voicing her in the OVA and later the games starting with the release of Toshinden URA.
-Hayasaka praised her performance, stating it was "so sexy he was a little embarrassed.
+She was originally voiced by Yoko Teppouzuka in Japanese for the first two games as well as Nitoshinden, while Yumi Tōma voiced her in the OVA and later games starting with the release of Toshinden URA.
+Hayasaka praised Tōma's performance, stating it was "so sexy he was a little embarrassed.
 In English, her voice actress for the first Toshinden and its remake Toshinden Remix is uncredited, while Debbie Rabbai voiced her in the OVA.
-Meanwhile, a live action actress was used Battle Arena Toshinden 2s opening sequence and commercials related to the game, which were performed by a Western model named Jazuli.
+Model Jazuli portrayed her in the live action opening sequence for Toshinden 2, as well as commercials for the game.